 The County must comply with applicable laws that require records to be maintained of the hours worked by employees.
 To ensure that accurate records are kept of an employee's work hours and that employees are paid in a timely manner, employees and their supervisor are required to maintain accurate time and attendance records.
-Attendance or use of leave should be recorded in the County's timekeeping system daily.
-Employees must enter their time into the timekeeping system at the time they start their work period, and again at the time they end their work period, and not at some other time during their shift.
-Employees should not record non-worked time such as, but not limited to, arriving unnecessarily early and waiting for their shift to begin or a delayed exit from the workplace that is unrelated to work duties.
-Employees should not enter time on behalf of another employee with the exception of a supervisor or payroll employee entering time for an employee who is unable to do so.
-Employees who fail to record their attendance or use of leave in the County's timekeeping system may be subject to disciplinary action up to and including termination.
+Attendance or use of leave should be recorded daily for non-exempt personnel or within the actual pay period for exempt employees.

-After reviewing and resolving any discrepancies, the supervisor (or department designee) must authorize the number of hours worked or on leave in the County's timekeeping system weekly.
-Supervisors (or department designees) who fail to review employee time entries, resolve any discrepancies, and authorize the number of hours worked or on leave in the County's timekeeping system may be subject to disciplinary action up to and including termination.
+Time entry for non-exempt employees must be completed daily and accurately by employees.
+After reviewing and resolving any discrepancies, the supervisor (or department designee) must approve the number of hours worked or on leave in the County's timekeeping system.

+Time entry for exempt employees must be completed within the actual pay period.
+After reviewing and resolving any discrepancies, supervisors (or department designee) must approve the number of hours to be paid for time worked or on approved paid or unpaid leave in the County's timekeeping system.

 All employees are expected to provide accurate information regarding time and attendance.
-Falsification is an act of misconduct and considered a violation of the County's policy and procedural guideline and may be subject to disciplinary action up to and including termination.
+Falsification is an act of misconduct and considered a violation of the County's policy and procedural guideline and may be subject to disciplinary action.